-Announcement Beloved in the L ord: On (date) our brother (sister) name) was excommunicated from the church of Christ.
-The consistory now informs you with gratitude that this remedy has borne fruit.
-The Lord has b plessed our admonitions and prayers so that (name) has repented and has requested to be received again into th ne communion of the church.
-Since it is God 's gracious will that we receive penitent sinners with joy, and since all thi ngs should be done in a fitting and orderly way (cf. 1 Cor 14:40), we infor rm you that at the next celebration of the Lord's Supper we shall loose hi im (her) from the bond of excommunication and readmit him (her) to the fellowship of the saints.
-If any of you should have a valid reason against t he readmission, you should notify the consistory within wee k(s).
-Meanwhile let us thank the Lord who has shown His grace to this lost s sheep and let us beseech Him to perfect His work in him (her) to eternal salvat ion.
+nnouncement Beloved in the Lord: On (date) our brother (sister) (name) was excommunicated from the church of Christ. he consistory now informs you with gratitude that this remedy has borne fruit.
+The Lord has lessed our admonitions and prayers so that (name) has epented and has requested to be received again into the communion of the church.
+Since it is God's gracious will that we receive penitent sinners with joy, and since all should be done in a fitting and orderly way (cf. 1 Cor 14:40), we inform you that at the ext celebration of the Lord's Supper we shall loose him (her) from the bond of excommunication and readmit him (her) to the fellowship of the saints.
+If any of you should have valid reason against the readmission, you should notify the consistory within reek(s).
+Meanwhile let us thank the Lord who has shown His grace to this lost sheep and let us eseech Him to perfect His work in him (her) to eternal salvation. escent that to perfect this work in that (her) to eternal survation. eadmission According to the Scriptures Beloved Congregation: We have recently informed you of the conversion of (name), to the end that, with your approbation, he (she) hight be received again into the church of Christ.
+No one has brought forward any objection gainst this readmission, and therefore we will now receive him (her) again into the communion f saints.
+The Lord Christ instructed His church to excommunicate impenitent sinners and said, Whatever you bind on earth will be bound in heaven."
+However, He immediately added, and whatever you loose on earth will be loosed in heaven" (Mt 18:18). unu whatever you toose on earth will be toosed in heaven (wit 16.16).